 It is important to lay a good foundation in every ministry and this is certainly true for a housing ministry.
-You need to take the time to do things right and not just rush ahead in excitement.
 This work requires great faith and strength and planning.
 Below are a few things to initially consider.

-2. In light of what you've learned, begin to write down your vision and how you see it unfolding.
+2. Begin to write down your vision and how you see it unfolding.
 Be as specific as possible.

 Record the vision and inscribe it on tablets,that the one who reads it may run.
 For the vision is yet for the appointed time;it hastens toward the goal and it will not fail though it tarries, wait for it; for it will certainly come, it will not delay (Habakkuk 2:2-3 NASB).